 How To Prepare For And Deal With Earthquakes

-As longtime residents of Southern California, we know how difficult it can be to spend the days and weeks after a quake, living in earthquake mode.
-The phenomenon isn’t really something you can explain to someone who hasn’t experience it personally.
-New Californians are always asking how they’ll know if what they feel is a quake, or just an especially loud garbage truck.
-There’s only one answer to that question.
-You’ll know!
 And sure enough when it happens, they’ll say, “you were absolutely right!”
 An earthquake combines two things that most humans hate– the fear of falling and the fear of loud noises.
 Feeling like the floor is going to crack open and swallow you, while listening to your house, cracking and groaning, while glass, bricks and your best china crashing to the ground around you, is a horrible sensation.

 So what’s the best way to prepare for an earthquake?